HomeDing/homeding.github.io/elements/switch.md

 ## Element Configuration

-The following properties are available for configuration of the element.

 <object data="/element.svg?switch" type="image/svg+xml"></object>

+The following properties are available for configuration of the element:

+> **value** -- An initial/default value can be set using the configuration.
+>
+> **onValue** -- These actions will be emitted whenever the value has changed.
+>
+> **label** -- The label is used together with the menu element to show the current selected value.

+{% include "./elementproperties.md" %}

 In some cases it is required to use a momentary input to change the state of a boolean value from on to off and reverse.

 It is also possible to use multiple momentary input elements even from external devices located at different places for the same switch.

+This Element supports [Persisting Current State of Elements](/elements/state.md) for the current values.

+> **useState** -- set to true for saving the current values in the Device State.

 ## Inbound Actions